code-kern-ai/refinery/README.md

 To reach out via email, please contact [info@kern.ai](mailto:info@kern.ai).

 ## 🗺️ Roadmap

+## 🙌 Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion for features, please create a ticket in [our forum](https://discuss.kern.ai/).
+If you find a bug, please open an [issue](https://github.com/code-kern-ai/refinery/issues) and choose the tag "bug".

 ## 🐍 Python SDK
 You can extend your projects by using our [Python SDK](https://github.com/code-kern-ai/kern-python).
 With it, you can easily export data of your current project both programmatically and via CLI (`kern pull`).